Verrazano Bridge (Maryland)

-The Verrazano Bridge in Maryland is a bridge on Maryland Route 611 over Sinepuxent Bay that connects Assateague Island to the mainland.
+The Verrazano Bridge is a bridge on Maryland Route 611 over Sinepuxent Bay that connects Assateague Island to the mainland.

 The crossing, built in 1964, contains two spans, one carrying automobiles and the other carrying pedestrians and bicycles.
 It is owned by Maryland, not by the National Park Service.
 NPS, however, does own part of Assateague Island.

 History

-Like the larger and more famous Verrazzano-Narrows Bridge, it is named for Giovanni da Verrazzano.
+Like the larger and more famous Verrazzano-Narrows Bridge, it is named for Giovanni da Verrazzano; the bridge's name is misspelled with one "z".
 Maryland ferry service ended when the Verrazano Bridge was built in 1964.

-Visitor center

-There is a visitor center on Route 611, right before the bridge.